WORKING PROJECTS

 (Newer) Projects in Progress

-“How Social Media Creators Influence the Politics of the Young Generation'' (with John Marshall and Kirill Chmel) Pre-registered report Under Review
+“How Social Media Creators Shape Mass Politics' (with John Marshall and Kirill Chmel)

 “America Above Fahrenheit 451: Political Geography of Banned Books'' (with Jane Esberg)